-Uber is a multinational ride-sharing company offering a wide variety of services, ranging from ride service hailing, peer-to-peer ridesharing, micro-mobility services, and even food delivery, known as Uber Eats.
-What’s more, according to the latest Uber statistics, the company is poised for success and has immense potential.
+Uber is a multinational ride-sharing company offering a wide variety of services, ranging from ride service hailing, peer-to-peer ridesharing, micro-mobility services, and even food delivery.
+What’s more, according to the latest Uber statistics, the company is poised for success and still has immense potential.

 In this article, we’ll take a deeper dive into the operations of this ridesharing giant.
-If you want to find out more about this topic, just strap yourself in, ladies and gentlemen, and enjoy the ride!
+If you want to find out more about this topic, strap yourself in, ladies and gentlemen, and enjoy the ride!

-Top 10 Key Stats and Facts About Uber
+Top 10 Key Facts & Uber Statistics for 2021

-- At $32.15, Uber has one of the most-watched IPO stocks on the market.
+- At $50.83, Uber has one of the most-watched IPO stocks on the market.

 - In April 2020, Uber’s business was down by 80%.

-1. Since launching in 2009, Uber has acquired over 22,000 employees.
+1. Since launching in 2009, Uber has acquired 22,800 employees.

 2. It wasn’t until 2011 that Uber began its true expansion.